AndersDJohnson/conventional-commit-types-cli/README.md

 # conventional-commit-types-cli

-List conventional commit types per https://github.com/AndersDJohnson/conventional-commit-types.
+CLI to list conventional commit types per https://github.com/AndersDJohnson/conventional-commit-types.
 So you can remember them when you're committing.

 ## Install